Strategic Investment Fund

 The UBC Faculty of Medicine’s refreshed strategic plan, Building the Future: 2021-2026, describes our vision and values, expresses the commitments in our contracts with society and with ourselves, and identifies one goal and four strategies for each of the four pillars: Education, Research, Organization, and Partnership.

-The purpose of the Strategic Investment Fund (SIF) is to encourage members of the Faculty of Medicine to advance the Faculty’s strategic goals outlined in its strategic plan.
+The purpose of the Strategic Investment Fund (SIF) is to encourage members of the Faculty of Medicine (FoM) to advance the Faculty’s strategic goals outlined in its strategic plan.
 The SIF will invest up to $1M per year to support new and innovative projects that result in impactful and sustainable outcomes.

-The 2023 competition is an open call and proposals supporting all strategies and pillars are invited for submission.
+The 2024 competition is an open call and proposals supporting all strategies and pillars are invited for submission.
 In the future, the Dean may target specific priority areas for competition.

 Guidance for applicants